MakusFrig/planet-sim/README.md

-Just a recreation of my planet simulation for my IB personal project but with new features and displays.
+Just a recreation of my planet simulation for my IB personal project but with new features and displays (has trails of the moons motion).

 Example Frame from 3 Moon simulation: